DirecTV satellite fleet: DirecTV 1

-The first of the fleet, DirecTV 1, launched on December 17, 1993 aboard a Ariane 4 launch vehicle.
+The first of the fleet, DirecTV 1, launched on December 17, 1993, aboard an Ariane 4 launch vehicle.
 DirecTV 1 commenced operations on June 17, 1994, positioned at 101.2° W. The satellite experienced a satellite control processor failure in July 1998, but the satellite was able to continue operating on its backup SCP for the rest of its operational life.
 In 1999, the satellite was relocated to 110° W. In June 2003, the satellite was relocated back to 101.2° W, as the satellite was incapable of providing service to Hawaii.
 In July 2005, the satellite was relocated to 72.5° W, as the former satellite at that position (DirecTV 5) had moved to 110° W to replace DirecTV 6, which was approaching the end of its fuel life.
 In 2007, the satellite was relocated to 91.1° W, and leased to Telesat.
 Having reached the end of its useful lifespan, DirecTV 1 was de-orbited on February 20, 2009.

 DirectTV 2

-DirecTV 2 was launched on August 3, 1994 aboard a Atlas 2-A rocket from Cape Canaveral.
-This spacecraft is special in that it carries a time capsule named SpaceArc, with the intention of moving the spacecraft into a higher orbit at the end of its life so that a explorer would be able to uncover the messages in the distant future.
+DirecTV 2 was launched on August 3, 1994, aboard an Atlas 2-A rocket from Cape Canaveral.
+This spacecraft is special in that it carries a time capsule named SpaceArc, with the intention of moving the spacecraft into a higher orbit at the end of its life so that an explorer would be able to uncover the messages in the distant future.
 Among the items contained in SpaceArc are messages from then Vice President Al Gore and his predecessor Dan Quayle.
 In January 2006, the satellite was relocated to 91.1° W, in order to support Telesat's BSS service in Canada.
 DirecTV 2 reached the end of its operational life on May 20, 2007, when it was successfully de-orbited.

 DirecTV 3/Nimiq 3

-DirecTV 3 was launched on June 10, 1995 aboard a Ariane 42-P launch rocket, serving as an in-orbit backup.
+DirecTV 3 was launched on June 10, 1995, aboard an Ariane 42-P launch rocket, serving as an in-orbit backup.
 In 2002, the satellite's main spacecraft control processor failed, prompting DirecTV to move the spacecraft into a storage orbit.
 The satellite was recalled in October 2003 and leased to Telesat, relocating to 82° W in order to provide backup for Nimiq 2.
 In 2004, the satellite was relocated to 91° W, backing up Nimiq 1.
 The satellite reached the end of its life and was subsequently de-orbited in May 2009.